robertZaufall/mindmanager_ai/readme.md

 ### Google Vertex AI - Imagen2
 Image generation results are too simple by now as prompt engineering is also most important here.
 Imagen2 has the highest image resolution (1:1 with 1536x1536).
 Imagen2 is GA (globally available) but there is an approval process to get access to the API.
 Vertex AI needs an access token which has a default expiration time of just 1 hour (authentication flow is partly implemented).
+### MLX w/ Stable Diffusion 2
+This local image generation alternative is only available on macOS with Apple Silicon processors like M1 and higher.
+The results are below average using the SDXL model and less good using the SD model.
+There is a new action defined (image_n eg. image=10) to generate a bunch of images in a row.
+A pre-executing step is implemented to optimize the prompt using a LLM call.
+When using this image generation way, the desired model and embeddings tokenizer will be downloaded automatically.
+The data amount > 3GB.

 ## Translation systems
 ### DeepL